Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 Like many diagnosed with an autoimmune disease, my life drastically changed after my diagnosis.
-Initially I was devastated and angry.
-But five years later I can honestly say that Graves Disease has changed my life for the better.
+Initially I was devastated and angry (which is normal – it’s ok if you feel that way after a diagnosis!)
+Seven years later I can honestly say that Graves Disease has, in many ways, changed my life for the better.

 Really, I changed myself for the better.
 But knowing I would be spending a lifetime with Graves Disease truly motivated me to examine my life and foster changes that would allow me to thrive in my circumstances.
 And there are so many ways that you can too!
 Even if you don’t have a chronic illness.

-Five years after my diagnosis and I feel better than I ever did before Graves Disease, mentally, physically, spiritually.
-I like to think of Graves Disease as my spirit guide, teaching me love, resilience and kindness.
+I’m glad to be able to tell you that I’m now happy and healthy, autoimmunity and all.
+I’ve also learned to think of Graves Disease as my guide, teaching me love, resilience and kindness.
 We have a lifetime together after all.
-I might as well gift it a positive purpose.
+So I might as well gift it a positive purpose.

-But five years later here I am, thyroid intact, radiation and surgery still an option but yet to be necessary.
-I continue to have regular blood tests and see my Endocrinologist once or twice a year.
-But otherwise I do my best to simply live my life.
-It isn’t always easy, but you have to work with what you’ve got.
+I’m very lucky to be in remission.
+Radiation and surgery are still an option if things ever get too aggressive but they have yet to be necessary.
+However, I continue to have regular blood tests and see my Endocrinologist, because medical care is self-care.
+Otherwise this girl just does her best to live life to the fullest.
+It isn’t always easy, but you have to work with what you’ve got, right?

 But reflecting on the journey, I can say that Graves Disease has made me calmer and more grateful for the things I have and the people around me.
 It changed my perspective on life.
-It taught me to stand up for myself and stick to my guns.
+And it taught me to stand up for myself and stick to my guns.

 Most importantly, Graves Disease taught me to love myself fiercely.
 I wouldn’t change this experience for the world.

-You don’t need a disease to motivate you to change your life for the better.
+You don’t need a disease to motivate you to be kind to yourself.
 You can do incredible things for your beautiful self now.
 Don’t wait.

-Here are some tips and tricks to help you build your ultimate happy, healthy lifestyle.
+Here are some beautiful life lessons that I learned from Graves Disease.
+They’re powerful little tips and tricks that can help you build your own happy, healthy lifestyle.
 I truly hope they resonate with you.

-Creating a healthy diet and lifestyle is an integral part of your well being… but so is modern medicine.
+Creating a healthy, balanced diet and lifestyle is an integral part of your well-being… but so is modern medicine.
+You need and deserve the help of a good doctor.

 To this day, I continue to seek medical care.
-I have an amazing Endocrinologist who stays up to date on all of the current traditional treatment options for Graves Disease.
-And I adore that she also points me in the right direction when it comes to supplements and alternative treatments.
+And I was so lucky to have an Endocrinologist, the late Angela McGibbon, who stayed up to date on all of the current traditional treatment options for Graves Disease.
+And pointed me in the right direction when it came to supplements and alternative treatments.
+That guidance is everything.

-While I haven’t had the need for radiation or surgery, if my disease ever becomes aggressive and unresponsive to other options, she will be the person I rely on to help me make the right decisions.
+And if my disease ever becomes aggressive and unresponsive to other options, I will 100% rely on my new Endo to help me make the right treatment decisions.

 When you’re sick, your life may be on the line.
 While alternative health care, diet and lifestyle are all useful and incredibly helpful options, your doctor may very well save your life.
 Don’t turn your back on them.